top of page

 How to Register a Trademark: What to Expect From Start to Finish in 8 Steps!

-You've started your business and found the perfect logo and slogan to capture your brand’s identity and the personality of your business.
-You now want to protect your brand by properly registering a trademark and staking a professional claim to your brand identity.
-You want your intellectual property to be properly safeguarded and know a registered trademark is designed to do just that.
-The process at first glance seems esoteric, but like so many registrations and legal processes, there’s a predictable step-by-step path that, when followed correctly, can help ensure a smooth and successful outcome.
-In this post, we’ll lay out the steps for registering your trademark with the United State Patent & Trademark Office (USPTO) from start to finish.
-Having some familiarity with these steps will make for a better registration process especially when you’re working with an attorney.
+You've started your business and found the perfect logo and slogan to capture your brand’s identity and personality!
+At some point, you'll want to protect your brand by properly registering a trademark and staking claim to its ownership as used in commerce.
+You want your intellectual property to be properly safeguarded from infringers and counterfeiters.
+The process at first glance may seem esoteric.
+Partly, that's because it is.
+As you'll see below, only someone familiar with trademark law can adequately accomplish certain steps below.
+Nonetheless, there’s a predictable step-by-step path that when followed correctly, can help ensure a smooth and successful registration.

 Step 1: Conducting a Trademark Clearance Search

-Trademarks are about eliminating consumer confusion in the marketplace.
+Trademarks exist to prevent consumer confusion in the marketplace.
 Before filing your trademark application, it’s critical to ensure your trademark is available and not confusingly similar to another registered mark.
-If your search turns up legal challenges to your application, it may not be worth continuing.
+If your search turns up legal challenges to your application, it may not be worth the time or money to continue.

 Step 2: Preparing Your Trademark Application

 Once your clearance search is over, it’s on to preparing your application.
-Any mistakes here can lead to delays or refusals from the USPTO, but thankfully can often be corrected.
-At this point you should have all the necessary information researched and gathered.
-A clear description and/or high-quality image file of your mark, the selection of classes of services and goods you’ll apply for, and proof of your first use in commerce (if applicable).
+Any mistakes here can lead to delays or refusals from the USPTO.
+Thankfully, most can often be corrected.
+At this point you should have researched and gathered all the necessary information.
+This includes some variation of a clear description, a high-quality image, the selection of classes of services and goods, and proof of your first use in commerce (if applicable).

 Step 3: Filing the Application with the USPTO

-You'll also have to choose to file under a Section 1(a) (Use in Commerce) application or under a Section 1(b) (Intent to Use) application.
-If it’s a 1(a) application, you’ll have to provide evidence of use (called a specimen) as well as proof of your first date of use in commerce.
-For a 1(b) intent-to-use application, you’ll forego this and instead have 6 months to file a Statement of Use (SOU) along with a specimen from your 1(b) application date (although extensions are allowed).
+You'll also have to choose to file under a Section 1(a) (use in commerce) application or under a Section 1(b) (intent to use) application.
+If it’s a 1(a) application, you’ll have to provide evidence of use, otherwise called a "specimen", as well as proof of your first date of use in commerce.
+For a 1(b) intent-to-use application, you’ll forego this and instead have 6 months to file a Statement of Use (SOU) along with a specimen.
 After you file, the USPTO will issue a filing receipt and application serial number that you’ll use to track and reference your application throughout the process.
-Your filing date is important as it becomes your priority date which is the date that decides which of two competing marks has priority over the other.
+Your filing date is important.
+It signifies your priority date, which is the date that determines priority order for competing marks.

 Step 4: The Examination Process

 After filing, the USPTO will assign an examining attorney (EA) whose job it is to review and approve your application.
-The examining attorney’s job is to evaluate your application for likelihood of confusion with the other marks (remember the clearance search?) as well as any other barriers to registration germane to general trademark law.
+The examining attorney’s job is to evaluate your application for likelihood of confusion with the other marks as well as any other barriers to registration common to general trademark law.
 There are a host of statutory rules prohibiting registration like whether the mark is generic or fails to meet use in commerce requirements.
-The examining attorney’s job is to review all of these issues and ultimately approve or deny the application.
-The process take several months from the filing date since each examining attorney oversees a volume of trademark applications at any given time.
+The examining attorney’s job is to review all of these issues and approve or deny the application.
+The process takes several months from the filing date since each examining attorney oversees a significant volume of trademark applications at any given time.

-If there are any issues with the application, the examining attorney will issue an Office Action, which is a formal letter describing a problematic issue and what steps you must take to cure it.
-Almost anything can trigger an office action including everything mentioned above like similar marks, spelling errors, inaccurate descriptions, as well as more serious likelihood of confusion issues.
-You or your attorney of record will receive notice of the office action and will have 3 months to file a timely response (with one available 3 month extension).
+If there are any issues with the application, the examining attorney will issue an Office Action, which is a formal letter describing the issue and the steps to cure it.
+Almost anything can trigger an office action - similar marks, spelling errors, inaccurate descriptions, serious likelihood of confusion.
+You or your attorney of record should receive notice of the office action at which point you'll have 3 months to file a timely response (with one available 3 month extension).
 Your response might require additional information, revisions, or a written argument about why the examining attorney should reconsider your application.
-If you fail to respond at all, the USPTO will consider your application abandoned and you’ll forfeit all fees as well as your priority date.
-At this point, you'd need to refile a new application for the abandoned mark.
+If you fail to respond at all, the USPTO will consider your application abandoned and you’ll forfeit all fees and maybe even more importantly, your priority date.
+At this point, you'll need to refile a new application for the abandoned mark.

 Step 5: Publication for Opposition

 Publication is a practice of putting the public on notice that the USPTO intends to award you a successful registration.
-The USPTO publishes this notice in its Official Gazette which is a weekly online publication made available on their website.
-The publication opens a 30 day opposition window in which anyone who might have an objection to your mark (usually because of a competing mark) can file an opposition with the Trademark Trial and Appeal Board (TTAB).
+The USPTO publishes this notice in its Official Gazette, a weekly online publication made available on their website.
+The publication opens a 30-day opposition window in which anyone who might object to your mark (usually a competing mark owner) can file an opposition with the Trademark Trial and Appeal Board (TTAB).

 The publication period is an important step in the process as it’s the first available time that another mark holder can formally oppose your registration.
 Before that, the other mark holder must wait until the USPTO publishes your mark in the Official Gazette, even if they become aware of it prior.
-The USPTO makes opposers wait because there’s always the chance that a given mark will get rejected before it reaches the 30 day opposition window.
+The USPTO makes opposers wait since there's the chance that a given mark will be rejected before it reaches the 30 day opposition window.

-If an opposition is filed against your mark, it begins a process that leads to the formal litigation of the issue in front of the TTAB.
-You can alternatively seek to settle or negotiate a resolution with other party before a TTAB hearing.
+If an opposition is filed against your mark, it begins a process that leads to formal litigation of the issue in front of the TTAB.
+You can alternatively seek to settle or negotiate a resolution with other party prior to a TTAB hearing.

 Step 6: Your Trademark Registration Certificate